ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 ### AMAZON E-COMMERCE SALES
-This is where I will document the analysis made in the course of analyzing this Captstone project (Amazon_Case-Study).
-Mark down synthesis (#) will be used for the headings

 ### THE PROJECT TOPIC: REVIEW ANALYSIS OF AMAZON PRODUCT
 Amazon product review analysis project of the Digital Skillup Africa (DSA) was given to me as a Junior Data Analyst.
 It is part of the prerequisit assignment that will inturn help me to up-skill my career and be rated as a data analyst.